- Reference Number: HEY464/2024

 What happens afterwards?

 You will be offered some refreshments and asked to pass urine before you are discharged.
 It is normal to see some blood in your urine for a few days as the kidney gets slightly bruised during treatment and you will be advised to drink plenty of fluids to help flush out any small fragments of stone.
 It is also normal to have some redness or slight bruising on your skin over your kidney.
+When you go home you will be given discharge advice and contact information along with a further appointment.
+Sometimes it may take several treatments to adequately break up your kidney stone or you may simply be asked to return to the Stone clinic to check that your stone has completely gone.

-YOU HAVE OPEN ACCESS TO THE WARD FOR 2 WEEKS FOLLOWING TREATMENT (01482) 623015
+YOU HAVE OPEN ACCESS TO WARD 12 & WARD 15 FOR

 General Advice and Consent